spacepluk/coreos-kubernetes/multi-node/aws/README.md

 ```sh
 $ kube-aws render
 ```
-You now have a default-configured cluster that is ready to launch.
+This generates the default set of cluster assets in your asset directory.
+These assets are templates and credentials that are used to create, update and interact with your Kubernetes cluster.

-You can now customize your cluster by editing files:
+You can now customize your cluster by editing asset files:

+* **./cluster.yaml**

+  This is the configuration file for your cluster.
+It contains the configuration parameters that are templated into your userdata and cloudformation stack.

+* **./cloud-config/**

+  * `./cloud-config-worker`
-* ./cluster.yaml (common case)
+  * `./cloud-config-controller`

-* `cloud-config/` directory (userdata files)
+  This directory contains the [cloud-init](https://github.com/coreos/coreos-cloudinit) cloud-config userdata files.
+The CoreOS operating system supports automated provisioning via cloud-config files, which describe the various files, scripts and systemd actions necessary to produce a working cluster machine.
+These files are templated with your cluster configuration parameters and embedded into the cloudformation stack template.

-* stack-template.json
+* **./stack-template.json**

+  This file describes the [AWS cloudformation](https://aws.amazon.com/cloudformation/) stack which encompasses all the AWS resources associated with your cluster.
+This JSON document is temlated with configuration parameters, we well as the encoded userdata files.

-* `credentials/` directory
+* **credentials/**

+  This directory contains the **unencrypted** TLS assets for your cluster, along with a pre-configured `kubeconfig` file which provides access to your cluster api via kubectl.

 You can also now check the `./my-cluster` asset directory into version control if you desire.
 The contents of this directory are your reproducible cluster assets.
 Please take care not to commit the `./my-cluster/credentials` directory, as it contains your TLS secrets.
 If you're using git, the `credentials` directory will already be ignored for you.